Clarence-pan/laravel-default-routes/README.md

-# Default Routes For Laravel/Lumen
+# Default Routes For Laravel

 ![build status](https://travis-ci.org/Clarence-pan/laravel-default-routes.svg)

-With this library, you can easily add "module/controller/action" style routes for Laravel/Lumen.
+With this library, you can easily add "module/controller/action" style routes for Laravel.

 # Install